Sexual fetishism

-Sexual fetishism or erotic fetishism is a sexual fixation on a nonliving object or nongenital body part.
-The object of interest is called the fetish; the person who has a fetish for that object is a fetishist.
-A sexual fetish may be regarded as a non-pathological aid to sexual excitement, or as a mental disorder if it causes significant psychosocial distress for the person or has detrimental effects on important areas of their life.
+Sexual fetishism is a sexual fixation on anything not considered sexual by its respective nature.
+The object of interest is called the fetish; the person who has a fetish is a fetishist.
+A sexual fetish may be regarded as a mental disorder if it causes significant psychosocial distress for the person or has detrimental effects on important areas of their life.
 Sexual arousal from a particular body part can be further classified as partialism.

-While medical definitions restrict the term sexual fetishism to objects or body parts, fetish can, in common discourse, also refer to sexual interest in specific activities.
+Medical definitions restrict the term sexual fetishism to objects or body parts.
+In common language, fetish is also used for a sexual interest in specific activities, people, types of people, substances, or situations.

 Definitions

-In common parlance, the word fetish is used to refer to any sexually arousing stimuli, not all of which meet the medical criteria for fetishism.
+The word fetish is commonly used for any sexually arousing stimuli, not all of which meet the medical criteria for fetishism.
 This broader usage of fetish covers parts or features of the body (including obesity and body modifications), objects, situations and activities (such as smoking or BDSM).
 Paraphilias such as urophilia, necrophilia and coprophilia have been described as fetishes.

 Originally, most medical sources defined fetishism as a sexual interest in non-living objects, body parts or secretions.
-The publication of the DSM-III in 1980 changed that by excluding arousal from body parts in its diagnostic criteria for fetishism.
-In 1987, a revised edition of the DSM-III (DSM-III-R) introduced a new diagnosis for body part arousal, called partialism.
+The publication of the DSM-III in 1980 changed that, by excluding arousal from body parts in its diagnostic criteria for fetishism.
+In 1987, the revised DSM-III-R introduced a new diagnosis for body part arousal called partialism.
 The DSM-IV retained this distinction.
-Martin Kafka argued that partialism should be merged into fetishism because of overlap between the two conditions, and the DSM-5 subsequently did so in 2013.
-The ICD-10 definition (World Health Organization's International Classification of Diseases) is still limited to non-living objects.
+Martin Kafka argued that partialism should be merged into fetishism because of overlap between the two conditions.
+The DSM-5 subsequently did so in 2013.